Skip to content

 Propose ideas, develop, vote – join us in developing Lahti!

 Do you want to have a say in the future of Lahti and your neighbourhood?
-Participatory budgeting (PB) is your chance to submit ideas and influence how the City’s participatory budget is spent.
-The ideation phase welcomes all residents of Lahti to submit their ideas for the development of their own neighbourhood or the city as a whole.
+Participatory Budgeting (PB) is your chance to submit ideas and influence how the city budget is spent.

 Schedule

-• The ideas that attract the most votes in 2023 will be implemented during 2024.
+• The ideas that attract the most votes will be implemented.
+In total 41 ideas will be implemented during 2026.
+Check out the winning ideas on Omalahti.fi.

 Participatory budgeting ideas in 2021/2022